 Note: 1.
-If the pin-shared pin functions have multiple outputs simultaneously, the desired pin-shared function is determined by the corresponding software control bits.
+If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by the corresponding software control bits.

-- 2. The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the BH67V2262 device which is the OCDS EV chip for the BH67F2262 device. - 3.
-For the less pin count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+- 2. The OCDSDA and OCDSCK pins are supplied as OCDS dedicated pins and as such only available for the BH45V68 device which is the OCDS EV chip for the BH45F68 device. - 3.
+For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input condition.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.